aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-math-equations/_index.md

 There are a lot of mathematical element types that can be used to construct a mathematical block.
 Each of these elements can be included (aggregated) in another element.
 That is, elements are actually containers for others, forming a tree-like structure.
 The simplest type of element that does not contain other elements of the mathematical text.

-Each type of math element implements the [**IMathElement** ](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IMathElement)interface, allowing the use of the common set of math operations on different types of math elements.
+Each type of math element implements the [**MathElement** ](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathElement)interface, allowing the use of the common set of math operations on different types of math elements.
 ### **MathematicalText class**
 The [**MathematicalText**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathematicalText) class represents a mathematical text - the underlying element of all mathematical constructions.
 Mathematical text may represent operands and operators, variables, and any other linear text.